Explore your mortgage options

 FYI: Your lender is required to provide you with a Loan Estimate form that breaks down which closing cost-related services you can and can’t shop for.

 Closing costs are a part of the home buying journey, and you must prepare to pay them.
 Even if you think you have enough saved to cover your costs, it’s worth checking to see if you qualify for closing cost assistance.
-If you do, it could save you thousands and make your dream of owning a home a little easier on your wallet.
+If you do, it could save you thousands of dollars and make your dream of owning a home a little easier on your wallet.